MohamadAmin-MZ/sabzcourse/README.md

 - **dotenv** – For keeping secrets (database URIs, JWT keys, etc.) out of my code.

 I also wrote a couple of custom middlewares: one for authentication (checking if the user is logged in) and another for authorization (restricting access to admin-only routes).
 While not overly complex, they are effective in enforcing security policies.

+## 🧭 What's next? (because I'm not done yet)

+This project taught me a lot, but I know it's not perfect.
+Here's what I want to add when I come back to it:

+- **Validation** – Right now, I trust the client too much.
+I want to add proper checks with `express-validator` or `joi`.
+- **Testing** – Because typing `console.log` and hoping for the best isn't a strategy.
+- **Docker** – So anyone can run it with one command, without installing MongoDB locally.
+- **Deployment** – Put it on Render or Railway and give it a real URL.
+- **Better error handling** – No more ugly `res.status(500).json({message: "something went wrong"})` everywhere.

+ I'm actively learning these things.
+This project will get better — just like me.